Documents Override (Windows only)

 3. Right click on the new shortcut, select Properties.

-4. At the end of the "Target" field add a space and then "-profile=profile name", where "profile name" is the name of the profile you added to the "documents.ini".
+4. At the end of the "Target" field add a space and then "-profile=profile_name", where "profile_name" is the name of the profile you added to the "documents.ini".
 See the green underlines on the screenshot below.

 How does it work?